pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 To create a new property, you need to use the command [`property.schema.put`](../api/commands#propertyschemaput).

-Whenever you create a new a property, an event with key `property.created` is fired which can be used in other pipelines to listen for it.
+Whenever you create a new a property, an event with key `property.created` is fired, which can be used in other pipelines.

 See this link of your instance for details about this command (only: ENTERPRISE, CORPORATE):
 `https://portal-NAMESPACE.pipeforce.net/#/pipeform?pipe=property.schema.put`